KonstantinosKanaris/text-multiclass-classification/README.md

     ├── engine
     │   ├── __init__.py
     │   └── trainer.py          | Contains the training process
+    ├── factories
-    ├── logger
+    │   ├── __init__.py
+    │   ├── client.py          | Interacts with the factories to return different instances of models, optimizers, and transforms
+    │   └── factories.py       | Contains factory classes for creating different types of models, optimizers, and transforms ├── logger
     │   └── logging.ini         | Configuration file for Python's logging module
     ├── models                        | A sub-package containing definitions for different model architectures